wallarm/product-documentation/docs/latest/user-guides/settings/integrations/webhook-examples/fluentd-splunk.md

 # Splunk Enterprise via Fluentd

-These instructions provide you with the example integration of Wallarm with the Fluentd log collector to further forward events to the Splunk SIEM system.
+These instructions provide you with the example integration of Wallarm with the Fluentd data collector to further forward events to the Splunk SIEM system.

 --8<-- "../include/integrations/webhook-examples/overview.md"